 - Once again, Vader gets his lightsaber taken, and the taker (in this case, the Jedi Temple droid Cator) calls it a "fine addition [to the Archive Vault's inventory]".

 - You probably remember Commander Fox for his Friendly Fire on Fives back in The Clone Wars.
-In this installment, his men Friendly Fire on Vader because they thought he was a Jedi.
+In this installment, his men open Friendly Fire on Vader because they thought he was a Jedi.

 - The possessed mask of the Sith Lord Momin, seen originally in Lando (where it possesses some of Lando's crew while they smuggle Palpatine's shipments) returns in this series, where it's revealed to be the true architect for Vader's castle by way of possessing one of the Imperial architects Vader brings with him.

 - Curb-Stomp Battle:

 - Darth Vader is on the receiving end for a change when he tries attacking Palpatine in the first issue.
 The older Sith Lord easily overpowers him by manipulating him to let his guard down first and then tortures him with Force Lightning as a reminder not to attack him again.

 - And is on the receiving end again in issue 3 where he's defeated by the Jedi Master Kirak Infil'a in their first duel.
 Worf Had the Flu is in effect, however, as Vader is quite willing to demonstrate in their rematch.

 - Vader gets thrown a bone when he defeats the Grand Inquisitor in their first encounter, which was a Secret Test of Character by Palpatine to make sure Vader is still strong enough after recovering from his kyber crystal quest.
 Vader later asks him if the Grand Inquisitor would be his new second-in-command if he lost instead, but Palpatine simply answers that if Vader never doubted his own ability in defeating the Pau'an, then he should assume the same about his position as Palpatine's apprentice.